 Goat Bakers

-Modern bakery serving tasty egg tarts (though I personally still prefer Lord Stow’s) and Flower Cheese Cups, which are like decadent cheesecake croissant cups that are well worth a try.
+Modern bakery serving tasty, Instagrammable egg tarts (though I personally still prefer Lord Stow’s) and Flower Cheese Cups, which are like decadent cheesecake croissant cups that are my must-try item.